Misrad Hashikun (Ministry of Housing) offers Olim Chadashim monthly rental assistance beginning from the 8th month after Aliyah.

-- 30 NIS fee for opening a file, which can only be paid in cash.
+- 30 NIS fee for opening a file, which can generally only be paid in cash.

-Note: They will only pay up to 3 months retroactively of the months of rental assistance that were missed.
+Note: They will only pay up to 3 months retroactively the formonths of rental assistance that were missed.

 - Travel Abroad

 If you travel abroad for a period of two months or more, your rent assistance will be temporarily discontinued.
+Upon your return, you must notify Misrad Hashikun in order for them to reinstate your payments.
 Please note: There is no extension of the period of eligibility if you have traveled abroad.

 - Purchase of property

-If you purchase a property your rent subsidies will be permanently discontinued once Misrad Hashikun has this information updated in the ministry’s computer system.
+If you purchase a property, own a property or previously owned a property within the 10 years prior to your Aliyah, your rent subsidies will be permanently discontinued once Misrad Hashikun has this information updated in the ministry’s computer system.